PESTS & DISEASE

 Common diseases that affect limes are algal disease, citrus canker, citrus greening, scab, foot rot, greasy spot, postbloom fruit drop, blotch disease, green and blue mold, stem-end rot, and end breakdown or rot.
 Pests of concern include the Asian citrus psyllid, brown citrus aphid, leafminers, red and snow scale, and red, rust or broad mites.

-References: Agricultural Marketing Resource Center, UC Davis Postharvest Technology website.
+References: Agricultural Marketing Resource Center, UC Davis Postharvest Technology Center.

 CULTIVATION, STORAGE & PACKAGING